 In 2014 Dyer Sensei spent one month training in Japan as a live-in student at Kobayashi Dojo.

-Dyer Sensei is based in Logan, UT, and visits Salt Lake City and California regularly to teach and train.
+Dyer Sensei is based in Logan, Utah, and visits Salt Lake City and California regularly to teach and train.
 Mountain Path Aikido was established in November, 2011.